jotare/mal-rust/README.md

 programming language.

 The project follows a linear path, tagging the master branch with the steps, but working only with one source code (not one for step).
-The testing is performed exclusively in Rust and can be run using `cargo`.
+Some tests are performed in Rust and can be run using `cargo`.
+Otherwise, the MAL `runtest` script can be used with the test files copied to this repository.

 ## Usage